 CPU is the main engine of planning and relevant coordination.
 Since CPU should handle so much information for effective coordination.
 Officer in Charge of each plan/task should be clearly assigned.

-Assign Officer in Charge of Land use Plan
+Assign Officer in Charge for Land use Plan, Traffic and Transport Plan, Drainage Plan and Solid Waste Management (SWM) Plan.

-Officer in charge of Traffic and Transportation Plan

-Officer in Charge of Drainage Plan

-Officer in Charge of SWM plan.

-Each office shall make precise record of meetings and negotiations with the concerned organizations, and produce the records at the occasion of performance review.
+Officer of each plan shall make precise record of meetings and negotiations with the concerned organizations, and produce records at the occasion of performance review.

 Master plan including drainage plan, traffic & transportation plan, land use plan as well as Action Area Plan are being prepared/updated